Michael Bishop (gridiron football): Canadian Football League

 In 2002, Bishop was traded from the Calgary Stampeders (who owned his CFL rights) to the Toronto Argonauts along with two 2002 late round draft picks for Michel Dupuis, a 2003 First-round CFL draft pick, and a conditional 2003 CFL draft pick.
 He signed with the Argonauts in April 2002 and had some brief stints as a starting quarterback with them, but was predominantly a backup.
-Between 2002–2005, he completed 206-of-446 passes for 3,192 yards, 17 touchdowns and 32 interceptions for a quarterback rating of 53.2.
+Between 2002 and 2005, he completed 206-of-446 passes for 3,192 yards, 17 touchdowns and 32 interceptions for a quarterback rating of 53.2.
 He also rushed for 768 yards and seven touchdowns.

 In 2003, Bishop was put in with just seconds left in a playoff game against the Montreal Alouettes.
 Since the Argonauts were not within field goal range, he was to throw a Hail Mary pass with hopes for a miracle.
 While the miracle did not come true, he was seen throwing the ball approximately 70 yards down the field, thus showing he had one of the stronger arms in professional football.

 With his propensity for throwing more interceptions than touchdown passes and an inclination to run with the football, Bishop's intelligence as a quarterback came into question by many CFL fans.
 Despite the criticism, he had a satisfactory performance while Damon Allen was injured during the 2004 season and helped the Argonauts win the 92nd Grey Cup championship that season.

 On April 21, 2006, the Argonauts released Bishop only to re-acquire him four months later on August 11, more than halfway into the season.
 During that season, the bulk of his playing time involved being inserted into the game exclusively during short yardage situations.
 During the 2006 East Division semi-final, however, he came in to replace Allen late in the fourth quarter and threw two touchdown passes to Arland Bruce III and R. Jay Soward, sending the Argonauts to the East Division Final.